Skip to main content

 Bin Tian, Ph.D.

 Tian is a molecular systems biologist whose research is focused on understanding how gene expression is regulated at the RNA level.
 His lab was among the first to discover the widespread nature of alternative polyadenylation (APA) using bioinformatic and genomic approaches.
-They have also revealed multiple molecular mechanisms that regulate APA, cellular consequences of APA isoform regulation in diverse biological systems.
-His recent interests are APA regulation in cancers.
+They have also revealed multiple molecular mechanisms that regulate APA and distinct cellular consequences of APA isoform expression regulation in diverse biological systems.
+His current research interests include functional impacts of APA polymorphism among human populations on disease risks; gene regulation by APA at distinct stages of cancer development and microenvironments; and APA in neurodevelopment and neurodegeneration.

 Tian received his B.S. degree in biochemistry from East China University of Science and Technology and his Ph.D. degree in molecular biology from Rutgers Biomedical and Health Sciences (formerly UMDNJ).
 He was a postdoctoral fellow in bioinformatics and genomics at Johnson & Johnson Pharmaceutical Research & Development in La Jolla, California.
 In 2003, he established his research group at Rutgers New Jersey Medical School, where he rose through the ranks and became a tenured professor in 2014.
 Tian joined The Wistar Institute in 2020.